NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 variable2:
   - value1
   - value2
-# to assigna dictionary (indentations are important)
+# to assign a dictionary (indentations are important)
 variable3:
   key1 : value1
   key2 : value2